-47. This step involves looking at the constraints (physical, policy and legal) that affect a site in determining the nature/quantum of development that is likely to be acceptable.
+- 47. This step involves looking at the constraints (physical, policy and legal) that affect a site in determining the nature/quantum of development that is likely to be acceptable.
 The policy constraints will be split into absolute (not capable of being overcome/mitigated) and non-absolute constraints which may affect suitability.
+The approach to absolute constraints and those which may affect suitability are set out in step 2 below. - 48.
+For some of the larger SLAA sites, certain assumptions need to be made for the sites in order to assess their capacity.
+This has resulted, in some instances, in there being a range of potential housing figures for the site.
+It is proposed that in these instances, a mid-point in the range is taken until such time as more detailed master planning work is undertaken for that site.

-The approach to absolute constraints and those which may affect suitability are set out in step 2 below.
-For sites in Runnymede this step should be read in conjunction with the Runnymede Traveller Accommodation Assessment (TAA) methodology2, which sets out the absolute and non-absolute constraints.
+49. For sites in Runnymede this step should be read in conjunction with the Runnymede Traveller Accommodation Assessment (TAA) methodology2, which sets out the absolute and non-absolute constraints.
 These constraints will be reviewed annually and in conjunction with any changes to policy and guidance.
 Any changes to constraints will be considered in future site assessments.
-Any assessment of development potential for housing will need to comply with paragraph 67 of the NPPF (if a site is deliverable or developable), and housing densities should reflect local circumstances (as discussed in Step 4 below).
+Any assessment of development potential for housing will need to comply with paragraph 68 of the NPPF (if a site is deliverable or developable), and housing densities should reflect local circumstances (as discussed in Step 4 below).
 Deliverable sites will be determined through consideration of steps 2-4 of stage 2.